Arrests after attempted cash machine robbery

-Two men have been arrested after an attempted cash machine theft in County Cavan.
+Three men have been arrested - one with a Northern Ireland address - after an attempted cash machine theft in Virginia, County Cavan, earlier this month.

-A digger remains at the scene in front of a hotel on Main Street in the town of Virginia.
+Gardaí (Irish police) said officers intervened in an attempted robbery on Main Street on 14 August.

-Gardai (Irish police) said officers attached to Cavan/Monaghan Garda Division, supported by national units, "intervened in an attempted ATM robbery".
+On Wednesday, gardaí said three men had been arrested after searches in County Meath on Tuesday.

 There have been more than a dozen cash machine robberies on both sides of the border this year.